 Rugged and brushy in form, it has many branches coming off a hard, woody stem.
 Its scent is intoxicating to bees, which pollinate its delicate blooms in early summer.
 Laconian thyme, like so much of Greece’s natural bounty, can be used in a wide range of savory meat dishes as well as soups and even breads.

 Another of the most iconic flowers of Greece, Crocus cartwrightianus, named in the 1800s for John Cartwright, the British consul to Constantinople, belongs to the family Iridaceae.
 Native to mainland Greece and Crete, it was likely cultivated in ancient Crete at least as early as the Middle Minoan Period, as seen in the spectacularly beautiful fresco called The Saffron Gatherer, depicting a Minoan woman gathering crocuses in a field.

 Used for the saffron that is part of their stigmas, C. cartwrightianus is presumed to be the wild progenitor of the domesticated Crocus sativus, which is now cultivated around the world.

-A cormous perennial that is commonly found growing in limestone soils in Attica and other sites in mainland Greece, it has flowers in shades of lilac or white, with purple veins and prominent red stigmas.
-This variety of crocus, unlike those which have naturalized in other Northern areas, blooms in the Autumn and Winter.
+A cormous perennial, commonly found growing in limestone soils in Attica and other sites in mainland Greece, has flowers in shades of lilac or white, with purple veins and prominent red stigmas.
+This variety of crocus, unlike those which have naturalized in other Northern areas, blooms in the autumn and winter.